Yomguithereal/mnemonist/multi-index.md

 ## Use case

 Let's say we need to store items in an index using a fuzzy key so that we may match them against not so precise queries.

-We could use a `MultiIndex` to help us do so:
+Furthermore, since the key produced might be the same for several items and because we want to keep multiple values for each key, we could use a `MultiIndex` to help us in this task.

 ```js
 // Using lodash to create a naive fuzzy key using the given title